GM Alpha 2 Vehicle Platform

 The General Motors Alpha 2 platform, otherwise written Alpha II, is an automotive vehicle architecture designed to underpin compact and mid-size vehicles with a longitudinal front-engine, rear-drive configuration.
 The platform is a successor to the first generation Alpha architecture, or Alpha 1.

 Like Alpha 1, Alpha 2 was engineered with a focus on world-class driving dynamics and light weight, and can be adapted to underpin luxury and non-luxury vehicles.
-We expect Alpha 2 to make its debut on the next Cadillac ATS and next Cadillac CTS lines, followed by the next Chevy Camaro.
+The new chassis was first used by the 2020 Cadillac CT4 and 2020 Cadillac CT5 sedans, and is expected to underpin the seventh-generation Chevy Camaro, if a seventh-gen model is to exist, that is.

 Notable components of the platform include: